texfaq/texfaq.github.io/FAQ-rulethk.md

-However, a quick review of any LaTeX manual will reveal no technique for making any one rule stand out, and a little experimentation shows that it is indeed pretty difficult to prevent a change ''bleeding'' out to affect other rules in the same table.
+However, a quick review of any LaTeX manual will reveal no technique for making any one rule stand out, and a little experimentation shows that it is indeed pretty difficult to prevent a change "bleeding" out to affect other rules in the same table.

 If you look at what we have to say on the
 [design of tables](FAQ-destable), elsewhere